TomGroombridge/C.V/README.md

 <p>Since ‘graduating’ from Makers Academy in February 2014 I have sought job opportunities to utilise and improve my coding skills.
 This is outlined below:</p>

-<h2>Founder & Developer, courseiam - LONDON: December - to date</h2>
+<h2>Founder & Developer, Courseiam - LONDON: December - to date</h2>
   <a href="www.courseiam.com">courseiam.com</a>
 <p>Courseiam is an online administration, booking and marketing platform for people who run face to face courses.
 For example dress making, upholstery and cycling proficiency.</p>
 <p>Decided to launch the programme having worked for a company operating a similar product in Melbourne, Australia.</p>